ATHENS 2004 PARALYMPIC GAMES

 The 2004 Paralympic Games in Athens were a precursor to the 2008 Paralympic Games in Beijing, as China dominated both the gold medal and overall medal standings.
 Great Britain finished with the second highest number of golds, while Australia had the second highest medal tally overall.

 Japanese swimmer Mayumi Narita took home seven gold medals and a bronze medal.

 Canadian wheelchair racer Chantal Peticlerc took home five gold medals in the 100m, 200m, 400m, 800m and 1,500m races, setting three world records in the process.

 Jonas Jacobsson of Sweden brought his country to the top of the shooting medal table, claiming four of his nation’s six gold medals in the sport.

-China won the first-ever gold medal in women’s sitting volleyball, defeating the Netherlands, 3-1, in a thrilling final match.
+China won the first gold medal in women’s sitting volleyball, defeating Netherlands 3-1 in a thrilling final match.

 ATTENDANCE AND COVERAGE

-A total of 3,103 media representatives were present in Athens to cover the Games, as a total of 617 hours were broadcasted in 25 countries.
+A total of 3,103 media representatives were present in Athens to cover the Games, as a total of 617 hours were broadcast in 25 countries.

 In addition to the large amount of television viewers and attendance at the Games, more than 250 observers from 16 future Organising Committees and International Sport Federations took part in the Athens 2004 Observers Programme.
 It included guided visits and 25 meetings with the Organising Committee and the IPC.